 Ad/Odds: Hopalong Cassidy, Design for Death, The Outlaw, and Sarong Revue

 YEAR-ROUND HOPPY HOLIDAY --- Show me someone who to this late day collects Hopalong Cassidy merchandise, omitting those passed whose heirs dump precious cargo onto eBay or elsewhere.
 They say Elvis records from the fifties went same route, as in who cares now and how much will you give for the lot?
 If someone drove up and offered me the completist ever collection of Hoppy merchandise, would I bite, or even discuss biting?
 I remember a Columbus con where the paper auction featured a Roy Rogers accumulation from years a late fan dedicated toward having it all, and what happened?
 You might guess.
 One was either there for Roy, or Hoppy, or not.
 Hoppy had one, several, epochs, a first when he launched in 1936 for Paramount, then after the war when William Boyd bought the negatives and brought Hoppy roaring back to television viewership many times the number of those who watched him in theatres.
 This was popularity beyond anything previously witnessed for a cowboy.
 Others had lunch boxes sure, maybe comic books, bric/brac here or there, but nothing like seismic shift brought on by Hopalong Cassidy as a new generation’s idol.
 The event was so large as to inspire a movie spoof, Callaway Went Thataway, the Citizen Kane of sagas spun off an old-time western star who was not what his image seemed.
 They say Boyd, at least his handlers, reacted Hearst-like to humor near the knuckle which caused MGM to add disclaimers for Callaway.
 Look at variety of product under Cassidy banner --- everything but a Hoppy tuxedo and evening gown for Dick or Jane.
 I like the “Slick-Up Kit” to promote good grooming, and the “Bath Roundup to Make Bathing Fun for Junior.”
-What would such Loot of the World, to borrow for Kane’s newsreel narrator, come to in eBay dollars?
+What would such Loot of the World, to borrow from Kane’s newsreel narrator, come to in eBay dollars?
 Could it all be catalogued and appraised?
 Kidding of course, but if this were thirty-forty years ago, I’d be asking straight-faced, and Hoppy hunters still on the job would answer.

 DESIGN FOR DEATH (1947) --- Outrage documentaries were still catnip well after the war, real-life atrocity a gift to keep giving.
 Did Design for Death really win an Academy Award?
 Makes me kind of want to see it, except nobody seems willing to present it, at least streaming or broadcast on TCM.
 Maybe Design for Death would be a hotter potato now than when new.
 In any case, it probably would not be worth the guff of tracking down.
 Imagine an “Oscar Month” featuring Design for Death, TCM cheerleaders gathered for a “responsible” introduction explaining necessary context and “problematic” aspects.
 Exploitation features belong to their time for sure.
 Most couldn’t get a pass except in plain brown wrapper that is small label discs.
 Look at this doozy of an ad however.
 Aggressor Nations Plot War!
 One guess, maybe two, as to who they’re referring to.
 Then there’s venerable “Captured Secret Jap Films” as if a previous war was ongoing still.
 Had the government urged restraint in this area?
 Conflict was after all over.
 Why fan old flames?
 “Police-State War Rackets” has entertainment possibilities that sort of foretells The Third Man to come.
 You could call Design for Death a scare film … in fact, let’s definitely call Design for Death a scare film.
 Do note these credits --- Dr. Seuss and his wife wrote it!
 That is surely one for Ripley.
 Richard Fleischer co-produced.
 I should check his memoir to see if Design for Death is covered.
 With such talent aboard, Design for Death was no catch-penny project.
 It only looks like one.
 Check the supporting program, five units of fun with swing, Leon Errol, and cartoons to rinse off with.